dotnet/csharplang/proposals/csharp-7.0/tuples.md

 t2.moo = 1;
 ```

+> note:
+>
-That said, if you have an element name at one position on one side of a conversion, and the same name at another position on the other side, you almost certainly have bug in your code:
+> An element name at one position on one side of a conversion, and the same name at another position on the other side almost certainly have bug in the code:

 ```csharp
 (string first, string last) GetNames() { ... }
 (string last, string first) names = GetNames(); // Oops!
 ```

-Compilers should issue a warning for the preceding code.
+> Compilers should issue a warning for the preceding code.
+>
+> endnote.

 ### Boxing conversions

 > The following text should be added to [Boxing conversions](../../spec/conversions.md#boxing-conversions) after the first paragraph:

-As a *value_type*, tuples naturally have a boxing conversion.
+Tuples, like all value types, have a boxing conversion.
 Importantly, the names aren't part of the runtime representation of tuples, but are tracked only by the compiler.
 Thus, once you've "cast away" the names, you cannot recover them.
 In alignment with the identity conversions, a boxed tuple will unbox to any tuple type that has the same element types in the same order.

 ### Tuple conversions